alastairpatrick/qos/README.md

 int32_t qos_migrate_core(int32_t dest_core);
 ```

-Multi-tasking is pre-emptive, i.e. a task does not have to explicitly yield or block to allow a context
+Multi-tasking is preemptive, i.e. a task need not explicitly yield or block to allow a context
-switch to another task; the highest priority ready task is always the one that runs.
+switch to another task; the highest priority ready task on any given core runs.

 ### Time

 Units are milliseconds.